Ventata/API/endpoints/products.md

 Get Price History
 -------------------------
-To get a new price make a GET request out to the sub-resource "history":
+To get a historical prices make a GET request out to the sub-resource "history":

 **Request**
 <pre>